Special Session Announcements

 Organized by: Dr. Ziad Melhem, Oxford Quantum Solutions; Michael Parizh, GE Research

-This Sir Martin Wood Memorial session is sponsored by Bruker EST and Oxford Instruments.
+This Sir Martin Wood Memorial session is sponsored by Bruker EST, Oxford Instruments and Siemens Healthineers MR Magnet Technology.

 Carl Rosner Memorial